 Parameter Description Setting Comment TOFF Off time.
-This setting controls the duration of the slow decay time and limits the maximum chopper frequency.
-For most applications an off time within the range of 5μs to 20μs will fit.
-If the value is 0, the MOSFETs are all shut off and 0 1 15 Chopper off.
-Off time setting.
-A setting in the range of 2-5 is recommended for the motor can freewheel.
-A value of 1 to 15 sets the number of system clock cycles in the slow decay phase to: $N{CLK} = (TOFF \cdot 32) + 12$ The SD-Time is $t = \frac{1}{f{CLK}} \cdot N{CLK}$ SpreadCycle, higher values for classic chopper.
+This setting controls the duration of the 0 Chopper off. slow decay time and limits the maximum 1 15 Off time setting. chopper frequency.
+For most applications an off A setting in the range time within the range of 5μs to 20μs will fit. of 2-5 is If the value is 0, the MOSFETs are all shut off and recommended for the motor can freewheel.
+SpreadCycle, higher A value of 1 to 15 sets the number of system values for classic clock cycles in the slow decay phase to: chopper. $N{CLK} = (TOFF \cdot 32) + 12$ The SD-Time is $t = \frac{1}{f{CLK}} \cdot N{CLK}$

 Parameter Description Setting Comment

-sw on app hig Blanking time.
-This time needs to cover the switching event and the duration of the ringing on the sense resistor.
+switching event and the duration on the sense resistor.
+For mo applications, a setting of 16 or 24 Blanking time.
+This time needs to cover the 0 16 system clock cycles

+switching event and the duration of the ringing 24 system clock cycles

+on the sense resistor.
 For most low-current applications, a setting of 16 or 24 is good.
 For high-current applications, a setting of 36 or 54 may be required.
-16 system clock cycles

-24 system clock cycles

 36 system clock cycles

 54 system clock cycles

 CHM Chopper mode bit 0 SpreadCycle mode

 1 Constant off time

 mode